Ursula Neugebauer

-Ursula Neugebauer (* 13 December 1960 in Hamm /Westfalen) is a German artist.
+Ursula Neugebauer (born 13 December 1960 in Hamm, Westfalen) is a German artist.

 Biography

 Ursula Neugebauer studied visual art at the Academy of Fine Arts Münster, where she was named a master student by Timm Ulrichs, as well as literature at the University of Münster.
 She taught high school for a while and subsequently worked as an art therapist at the Universitätklinikum Münster.
 From 1999 to 2002 she lectured in the Department of Architecture at the Technische Universität Berlin.
 She has been professor of visual art at the Berlin University of the Arts. since 2003.